CHEM-PHYS-X684/python-package-best-practices/_episodes/11-distribution.md

 extra files sitting around.

 Tag the latest commit with a version identifier.
-Let's get ready to publish `molecool` 1.0.0a1, the first alpha release of our package.
+Let's get ready to publish `my_repo` 1.0.0a1, the first alpha release of our package.
 ~~~
 git tag 1.0.0a1
 ~~~